rajeshai/mlnotebooks/welcome.md

 This will be very useful for professors teaching Data Science as we can also add interactivity to each Jupyter notebook.

-You can start this by doing pip install mljar-mercury
+You can start this by installing mercury.
+Just do 'pip install mljar-mercury'.

 Find more about mercury here in the [official documentation](https://mercury-docs.readthedocs.io/en/latest/)